pro-grade/pro-grade/src/site/markdown/index.md

 **`net.sourceforge.prograde.sm.ProGradeJSM`**

-Extension to standard Java Security Manager which adds possibility of using **deny** rules.
+Extension to standard Java Security Manager which adds **deny** rules to policy files.

+Don't let the grant rules overgrow your application.
 Utilize the possibility of better control what's granted to whom.

 [Read more ...](pro-grade.html)